 As you compare student credit cards, you’ll probably notice a distinct lack of exhilarating features.
 Sad to say, those are only offered on higher end cards – which have much higher annual fees and higher minimum income requirements.
 However, you can expect some extras on your student credit card, such as contactless payments, Visa and Mastercard benefits, complimentary insurances, and security basics.

 While these cards tend to keep it simple in terms of extras, you may find an introductory offer or two as you compare the options.
 Keep an eye out for cards with a reduced annual fee or a 0% interest offer on purchases.
 A 0% balance transfer offer could be helpful if you have a balance on an existing credit card that you want to pay down.

-We’ve been talking a lot about student credit cards, but something you may not know is that there are different types of student credit cards.
-There is actually only one credit card in Australia specifically branded for students, which is the ANZ First for Students card.
-All other ‘student credit cards’ are cards offered to those who fit the student category (low income, low credit history).
+We’ve been talking a lot about student credit cards, but something you may not know is that these are cards offered to those who fit the student category (low income, low credit history).

 Applying for a credit card at any time of life is a big decision.
 Is this the right time for you to apply for a student credit card?
 Let’s weigh up the pros and cons.

 If your finances are stretched a bit thin, but you know money will be coming in soon, a credit card can tide you over to allow you to buy the things you need in the meantime.

 By choosing a student credit card with a low annual fee and low interest rate, you can enjoy the benefits of having a credit card, while keeping your ongoing costs down.